GrahamMThomas/SudokuSolver/README.md

 Next, I took an advanced course in Ruby to learn about all the neat things you can do with it.

 After spending a collective 10-15 hours on the course, I refactored my program and definitely cleaned it up.

+Finally, I decided to learn how to use `minitest` which I highly recommend.
+I implemented unit test so I will know how to do it next time to I can code with the TDD (Test-Driven Development).
+This philosophy sounded good on paper, unfortunately I haven't tried it out yet.
+If it yield any results like when I implemented it for this project (I found multiple unintended behaviors) I have a feeling I will like that method.

 Pretty happy with it and would love any suggestions to make it better so I know for next time!